 2020 Amendment of Performance Conditions.
 In October 2020 the Human Resources and Compensation Committee engaged Mercer, a compensation consulting firm, to provide objective analysis, advice and information, including comparative market data, related to potential amendments to the 2020 financial performance targets contained in certain outstanding equity incentive awards, in light of the substantial impact of the global pandemic on the Company's revenue.
 Mercer participated in discussions at the Human Resources and Compensation Committee's request both with and without management present.
-The Human Resources and Compensation Committee sought to ensure that its incentive plans properly align management incentive compensation targets with the performance targets most relevant to stockholders and determined that, under the circumstances, an adjustment to the minimum 2020 EBITDA targets under the restricted stock awards granted in 2019 was appropriate.
+The Human Resources and Compensation targets with the performance targets most relevant to stockholders and determined that, under the circumstances, an adjustment to the minimum 2020 EBITDA targets under the restricted stock awards granted in 2019 was appropriate.

 Specifically, on October 28, 2020, the Human Resources and Compensation Committee approved modifications of the 2020 Stock LTIP Awards to reduce the 2020 EBITDA threshold from \$180 million to \$175 million.
 The 2020 EBITDA target to achieve full vesting eligibility was unchanged at \$200 million.
-The reduction in the EBITDA threshold resulted in an adjusted vesting proration scale for all awards such that, at the time of modification, the expected vesting of the 2020 Stock LTIP Awards increased from 81.5% to 92.5%.
+The reduction in the EBITDA threshold resulted in an adjusted vesting proration scale for all awards such that, at the time of modification, the expected vesting of the 2020 Stock LTIP Awards increased from \$1.5% to 92.5%.